Leon-Mbegera/bubble_sort/README.md

 Go to https://github.com/Leon-Mbegera/bubble_sort
 Click on the code button and copy the HTTPS/ SSH URL.
-On terminal, type git clone command followed by pasting HTTPS/ SSH URL to clone this repository on your local machine.
+On the terminal, type git clone command followed by pasting HTTPS/ SSH URL to clone this repository on your local machine.
 Run git checkout -b your-branch-name.
 Make your contributions Push your branch up to your forked repository
 Open a Pull Request if you want to merge branches with a detailed description of the development branch of the original project for a review